-How to Prepare Taxes for DACA Recipients
+How to Prepare Taxes for DACA Recipients in 2020

 On June 15, 2012, the U.S. Department of Homeland Security (DHS) announced that it would not deport certain undocumented youth who came to the United States as children.
 Under a directive from the DHS secretary, these youths may be granted a type of temporary permission to stay in the United States called “deferred action.”
 The Obama administration called this program Deferred Action for Childhood Arrivals (DACA).
 This article is designed to provide guidance for tax professionals preparing and filing tax returns for DACA recipients.

 The first thing to note is that DACA recipients are authorized to work in the United States.
 They are provided with an employment authorization document (EAD) that allows them to work legally.
 The EAD is also known as a work permit or I-766.